-This policy shall be shared with all employees during their induction to ensure they are familiar with the Broad Square Primary School first aid procedures.
+This policy shall be shared with all employees and with new staff/volunteers during their induction to ensure they are familiar with the Broad Square Primary School first aid procedures.

 The Governors and Head Teacher are committed to the Local Authority's procedure for reporting accidents and recognize their statutory duty to comply with the 'Reporting of injuries, diseases and dangerous occurrences regulations' 1995.